spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-nginx.md

 ## Adjusting SSL in your server

-You can adjust how the SSL is served by the nginx server by setting the `matrix_nginx_proxy_ssl_config`.
+You can adjust how the SSL is served by the nginx server by setting the `matrix_nginx_proxy_ssl_preset`.
 This is based on the Mozilla Server Side TLS
 Recommended configurations.
 It changes the TLS Protocol, the SSL Cipher Suites and the `ssl_prefer_server_ciphers` variable of nginx.
 The posible values are:

-- "Modern" - For Modern clients that support TLS 1.3, with no need for backwards compatibility
+- "modern" - For Modern clients that support TLS 1.3, with no need for backwards compatibility
-- "Intermediate" - Recommended configuration for a general-purpose server
+- "intermediate" - Recommended configuration for a general-purpose server
-- "Old" - Services accessed by very old clients or libraries, such as Internet Explorer 8 (Windows XP), Java 6, or OpenSSL 0.9.8
+- "old" - Services accessed by very old clients or libraries, such as Internet Explorer 8 (Windows XP), Java 6, or OpenSSL 0.9.8
-- "Custom" - For defining your own protocols an ciphers

-The default is set to `"Intermediate"`.
+The default is set to `"intermediate"`.

-**Be really carefull when setting it to "Modern"**.
+**Be really carefull when setting it to "modern"**.
 This could break the comunication with other matrix servers, limiting your feration posibilities and the
 [Federarion tester](https://federationtester.matrix.org/) won't work.

-If you set `matrix_nginx_proxy_ssl_config` to `"Custom"`, you will get three variables that you will be able to set:
+If you want to override one of the values used by the preset, you can use this three variables:

 - `matrix_nginx_proxy_ssl_protocols`: for specifying the supported TLS protocols.
 - `matrix_nginx_proxy_ssl_prefer_server_ciphers`: for specifying if the server or the client choice when negociating the chipher.
 It can set to "on" or "off".